inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_emr_clusters.md

 ## Matchers

-For a full list of available matchers, please visit our [matchers page](https://docs.chef.io/inspec/matchers/).
+For a full list of available matchers, visit the [InSpec matchers page](https://docs.chef.io/inspec/matchers/).

 ### exist